 UserExecutable is never present in the AML SUC.

-NOTE The checkmarks in Table A.4 indicate all of the OPC attributes allowed in the AML mapping, however the SUCs in the AML Libraries described in Annex B through Annex E may only contain a chosen subset.
+NOTE The X marks indicate all of the OPC attributes allowed in the AML mapping.
+However, the SUCs in the AML Libraries described in Annex B through Annex E may only contain a chosen subset.
 Engineering tools are free to delete any unused attributes or add any allowed attributes as needed.

 In OPC UA, the set of attributes appears on the type as well as the instances and the values on the types are often used to convey a default value on the instance.
 In AML, only one set of attributes is used since both a Value and DefaultValue can be specified for every attribute in AML.

-Table A.5 shows the additional attributes introduced by the BaseObjectType SUC.
+Table A.6 shows the additional attributes introduced by the BaseObjectType SUC.

-Table A.5 – Mapping UA Object/ObjectType NodeClass attributes to BaseObjectType SUC attributes
+Table A.6 – Mapping UA Object/ObjectType NodeClass attributes to BaseObjectType SUC attributes

 Attribute name